anthonynsimon/usewebhook-cli/README.md

 # UseWebhook CLI

-CLI for [UseWebhook.com](https://usewebhook.com): a free tool to inspect webhooks from your browser and replay locally.
+CLI for [UseWebhook.com](https://usewebhook.com): inspect webhooks from your browser and replay locally.

 ## Installation